Published Reports

 Presentation: AML/CFT Training for Payment Service Providers & Payment System Operators

-• Number 14 (d) of the second schedule to the Anti-Money Laundering Act (AMLA), 2013 lists any other person who conducts the business of ; the transfer of money or value issuing and managing means of payments e.g. credit and debit cards, cheques, travellers’ checks, money orders, bankers’ drafts, electronic money is an accountable person.
+- Number 14 (d) of the second schedule to the Anti-Money Laundering Act (AMLA), Cap 118 lists any other person who conducts the business of; the transfer of money or value issuing and managing means of payments e.g. credit and debit cards, cheques, travellers’ checks, money orders, bankers’ drafts, electronic money is an accountable person.

-• The nature of business of Payment Service Providers & Payment System Operators fall under the one or both categories and therefore have obligations to meet.
+- The nature of business of Payment Service Providers & Payment System Operators fall under one or both categories and therefore have obligations to meet.
 The nature of the business makes the Service providers and system operators vulnerable to ML & TF.

-• PSP & O provide lower cost option for persons that need to send money quickly to another person as funds can be picked up by a recipient in a relatively short timeframe, as opposed to waiting for domestic or international wire transfers that may take several days to process in some cases.
+- PSP & O provide lower cost options for persons who need to send money quickly to another person as funds can be picked up by a recipient in a relatively short timeframe, as opposed to waiting for domestic or international wire transfers that may take several days to process in some cases.
 The financial service provided is often cheaper than more conventional banking services.

 Legal Persons & Arrangements